project-codeflare/codeflare-transfer-learning/README.md

  $ oc apply -f glue-cluster.yaml
 ```

-7. When the `ray` cluster head and worker pods are in ready state, copy the application driver to the head node:
+7. If the container images are not cached on OCP nodes they will be pulled; this can take 5-10 minutes or more.
+When the `ray` cluster head and worker pods are in ready state, copy the application driver to the head node:
 ```
 $ oc get po --watch
-$ oc cp glue_benchmark.py glue-cluster-head-XXXXX:/home/ray/glue
+$ oc cp glue_benchmark.py glue-cluster-head-XXXXX:/home/ray/glue/
 ```

 8. Exec into the head node and run the application.
 For example: